Navigation and Search

 The File Structure window is fully synchronized with the editor.
 All changes made to a file are immediately reflected in the File Structure and vice-versa.

 This is a simple yet powerful feature: you can drop a numbered marker with a single shortcut, and jump back at any time with another shortcut.
 You can create up to 10 numbered bookmarks, and unlimited unnumbered bookmarks.
 The full list of bookmarked locations is displayed in a single pop-up window to speed up navigation between code spots.

 View Recent Files

 Pressing Ctrl+, opens a pop-up window with the list of recently opened files, where you can select any item to navigate to.

 View Recent Edits

 This works a lot like Recent Files, but the pop-up window shows the list of files and symbols that you have recently modified.

 Stack Trace Explorer

-The To-do Explorer helps you keep track of all your reminder items marked with todo, note and/or bug tags, as well as positions where NotImplementedException are thrown.
-To-do Explorer retrieves all such items from all files in your solution — even closed ones — and displays them in To-do Explorer for your browsing pleasure
+To-do Explorer helps you keep track of all your reminder items marked with todo, note and/or bug tags, as well as code locations where NotImplementedException are thrown.
+To-do Explorer retrieves all such items from all files in your solution, and displays them in a single tool window.